-If you believe your privacy rights under this policy have been violated, you may file a written complaint with the plan administrator at the address listed on page 86.
+If you believe your privacy rights under this policy have been violated, you may file a written complaint with the plan administrator at the address listed in this SPD.
 Alternatively, you may complain to the Secretary of the U.S. Department of Health and Human Services, generally, within 180 days of when the act or omission complained of occurred.